How Deep Are Footings for a House? A Comprehensive Guide

 Is it necessary to consult a structural engineer for footing depth?

-Yes, if you are unsure about local conditions or building codes, consulting a structural engineer can provide tailored guidance and ensure compliance with safety standards.
+If you’re uncertain about local conditions or building codes, consulting a structural engineer can offer personalized advice and help ensure safety compliance.